 3. Document360: Knowledge base software

-Equipping customers and clients to solve the challenges they encounter by themselves is better than helping them through a customer support system.
+Equipping customers and clients to solve their challenges is better than helping them through a customer support system.
 Self-service is fast and helps clients find the answers they need all by themselves without dealing with agents and chatbots.

 Document360 provides a scalable knowledge management solution to growing companies by enabling them to create a self-service knowledge base for their clients.
 Brands can create: